 An instance is a single physical or virtual server in a computer architecture.
 The term Node and Instance can be used interchangeably in most systems, though in some systems an instance can hold the operation of many nodes.

-Vertical Scaling is the act of changing the number of nodes in a computing system without changing the size of any individual node.
+Horizontal Scaling is the act of changing the number of nodes in a computing system without changing the size of any individual node.

 A load balancer is a computing architecture component that is responsible for distributing load across a cluster of nodes.